What Does The Bible Say About Alcohol?

 Treatment For Alcohol Abuse And Addiction

-Treatment for heavy drinking or prolonged alcohol abuse may require detoxification.
+Treatment for heavy drinking or prolonged alcohol abuse may require tapering through detoxification.
 For this reason, and for the withdrawal period that comes after, inpatient rehab centers are the best options for treatment.

 Inpatient rehab centers can provide the support you need to get your life back, and to get sober.
 Expert medical staff and encouragement in therapy and counseling will help you achieve success in healing.